Ranking High For More Revenue: SEO For Salons

 Statistically, people prefer to click on these results, and it’s easy to imagine why.
 Especially when searching for a business in their community, customers value the credibility that comes from good reviews and high organic rankings.
 This is great news for salons, as Google Ads can be a huge financial drain, especially for inexperienced users.
 It’s also an untenable form of visibility; once you stop paying, your spot on page one is gone.

-SEO may not be free, requiring time and expertise, but it has a better ROI for a small business.
+Having your salon do SEO professionally is not free, requiring time and expertise, but it has a better ROI for a salon than paying for Google Adwords.

 Organic Search Attracts “Good Fit” Traffic